Nexis-Network/homepage/content/docs/guides/branching-pitr.md

 To make the recovery branch your new primary:

-1. In the Exzo Network Console, select a project.
+1. In the Nexis Network Console, select a project.
 2. Select **Branches** to view the branches for the project.
 3. Select your `recovery_branch` from the table.
 4. On the branch details page, select **Set as Primary**.